odeSolver/Operator-Splitting-Methods/README.md

 numpy, matplotlib, scipy

 ## ▶️ How to Run
-Open one of these .py files.
+Open one of the .py files.
 Inside each file uder 'Initial Parameters', choose your initial values and method of choice (listed).
 ```bash
 python lotka_volterra.py